 Studies show that the colors you choose matter.
 Is your color pallete “appropriate” for your business?
 Furthermore, does it communicate what you want them to understand about your company?

 Therefore, it is important to anticipate your target consumer’s perception.
 Does your pallete choice match your business?

 Emotion and Branding

-While the emotion that a color evokes is different for each person based on their culture and life experiences, there are some broad generalizations that can help you communicate certain emotions.
+While the emotion that a color evokes is different for each person and different across cultures, and life experiences, there are some broad generalizations that help communicate certain emotions.

-Remember, some of the best advertising campaigns have broken the rules, so these are suggestions, not rigid rules.
+Remember, some of the best advertising campaigns break the rules, so these are suggestions, not rigid rules.

-- Blue – Trust, Honesty, Conservative, Peaceful, Serious
+- Blue – Trust, Honesty, Conservative as well as Peaceful and Serious

-Color helps communicate your company’s brand story.
-The marketing and design professionals at TotalCom are experienced in creating new brand identities, re-branding an existing one or just selecting a color palette for an ad campaign.
+In conclusion, color helps communicate your company’s brand story.
+The marketing and design professionals at TotalCom understand creating new brand identities, re-branding an existing one or just selecting a color palette for an ad campaign.
 Need a second opinion on a color palette choice?
 Give TotalCom a call.